Dental Bridge Media, PA

 Is it hard to eat with a dental bridge?

 Eating with a dental bridge is not particularly hard.
-Initially, you may find it difficult due to difficulty adjusting to the feeling of having foreign objects in your mouth when chewing.
+At first, you may find it difficult to adjust to the feeling of having foreign objects in your mouth when chewing.
 As you adjust to the bridge, you’ll gradually be able to return to your normal diet.
 It can be helpful to eat soft foods such as yogurt or mashed potatoes.
 You can do this until you are comfortable eating hard foods again.

 Request a Dental Exam & Consultation